Manasamanthena12/Micro-IT-India/README.md

 Try the App Online 🌐

-You can use the app right now on Streamlit Cloud:Access the app here: Movie Review Sentiment Analysis
+You can use the app right now on Streamlit Cloud:
+Access the app here: Movie Review Sentiment Analysis